jdowning27/CS4500-Software-Development/Fish/Planning/remote.md

 A GameResult is a JSON object as follows:
 {
   "winners": [List-of String],
-  "losers": [List-of String].
+  "losers": [List-of String],
   "kicked_players": [List-of String],
   "state": State
 }
-and represents the end result of one game of Fish.
+and represents the end result of one game of Fish, using the Player's unique name identifiers.

 A Position is a tuple as follows:
 [ Natural, Natural ]